 Article 96 of the Asylum Act states that a European safe third country is a European country which is not a Member State of the European Union and:

-• Has ratified the ECHR and complies with its provisions, including standards on effective
+- Has ratified the ECHR and complies with its provisions, including standards on effective remedies.

-The concept of European safe third country may be applied only if the applicant has attempted to enter or has illegally entered Romania from the referring country and this country agreed to his or her readmission.[1]
+The concept of European safe third country may be applied only if the applicant has attempted to enter or has irregularly entered Romania from the referring country and this country agreed to their readmission.[1]

 Under Article 97(1) of the Asylum Act, a safe third country is considered to be a country in respect of which there are sufficient guarantees that the rights of an applicant for international protection are respected on its territory in accordance with the following principles:

-Pursuant to Article 97(2), IGI-DAI rejects an asylum application as inadmissiblewhen these criteria are applicable, the third country has agreed to readmit the applicant and there is a link between the applicant and the third country, on the basis of which it may reasonably be expected that the country is safe in his or her personal situation.
+Pursuant to Article 97(2), IGI-DAI rejects an asylum application as inadmissible when these criteria are applicable, the third country has agreed to readmit the applicant and there is a link between the applicant and the third country, on the basis of which it may reasonably be expected that the country is safe in their personal situation.

-Although the law prescribes that a list of safe third countries shall be published in the Official Gazette,[2] there is no such list available therein.
+Although the law prescribes that a list of safe third countries shall be published in the Official Gazette,[2] there is no such list available therein according with the information provided by IGI-DAI.[3]
 NGO practitioners are also unaware of the existence of such a list.
 The Director of the Regional Centre of Timișoara thought that a list is published by the Ministry of Foreign Affairs.
 UNHCR stated that there is no list of safe third countries and the concept has not been applied in practice according to information available to them.

 According to the law, ratification and respect for the provisions of the Refugee Convention without any geographical limitation is one of the criteria which has to be fulfilled by the country in order to be considered a European safe third country.
 This criterion does not figure in the conditions for a “safe third country”.